Sifnos - Milos

 Ferries to Cyclades Islands

-The Sifnos to Milos ferry route is provided by 6 operators and is available for booking all year round.
-The ferry crossing from Sifnos to Milos takes approximately 55 minutes on ferries servicing this route.
-Sifnos to Milos ferry duration can range between 40 minutes and 2 hours 15 minutes depending on the operator that you decide to travel with.
+The Sifnos to Milos ferry route is provided by 4 operators and is available for booking all year round.
+The ferry crossing from Sifnos to Milos takes approximately 45 minutes on ferries servicing this route.
+The ferry duration for the Sifnos to Milos ferry can range between 40 minutes and 2 hours 10 minutes depending on the operator that you decide to travel with.

-The first ferry leaves Sifnos port at approximately 04:00 and the last ferry leaves at approximately 20:35.
+The first ferry leaves Sifnos Port at approximately 01:50 and the last ferry leaves at approximately 20:20.
 Ferry schedules can vary by operator and season.

 The fastest ferry from Sifnos to Milos is with SeaJets in 40 minutes.

-The price of a ferry from Sifnos to Milos can vary between $32 and $132 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $65, prices can range from $32 and $132.
-The average price with a car is $118.
-Car prices can range from $114 and $325.
-Prices may vary for other vehicle types.
+The price of a ferry from Sifnos to Milos can vary between $19.66 and $160.79 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $61.40, with prices ranging from $10 and $86.
+The average price of a car passenger is $0.00, with prices ranging from $73 and $142.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 December 2025

 Find cheap ferry tickets using our deal finder.
-It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the ferry to Milos.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Milos ferry.

 More routes than anyone else.